I am not a fashion victim at all, but even I can’t resist the temptation of the best luxury stores in Porto.

 Given the brands and the philosophy behind Wrong Weather, I would recommend this store for young, cosmopolitan men who are not afraid to show their personality by using funky, colourful clothing 🙂

-How to get there: the subway station Casa da Música is 5min walking distance.
+How to get there: the subway station Casa da Música is a 5 minutes walking distance.

 Jewellery luxury stores in Porto

 Rua 31 de Janeiro, 200 | Avenida da Boavista, 3511

 I may not fall for shoes and clothes but the motto diamonds are a girl’s best friend certainly applies to me.

 Hence my recommendation of Machado Joalheiros, a luxury jewelery store founded over 140 years ago in Porto.

 Each piece of jewelery at this luxury store in Porto is a celebration of luxury and elegance.
 From the most prestigious internationals brands of watchmaking and jewelery to its own contemporary and sophisticated jewelery collections, there is a common trait to all Machado Joalheiro’s pieces: the assurance of the highest quality and the guarantee that every choice will be the best way to celebrate unique moments.

 Moreover, Machado Joalheiro is a great place for you to buy the typical Portuguese filigree jewels in Porto.

 How to get there: it is easier to get to the Machado Joalheiro’s store in downtown Porto, which is a5 minutes walking distance from São Bento train station.

 Wine luxury stores in Porto